apigee/grass/README.md

 Overview
 --------
 [Grass](https://github.com/apigee/grass#grass-definition) is an **identity solution** based on Apigee Edge platform.
-Identity is the building block of any digital ecosystem needs, let it be application, data analysis and contextual content delivery through APIs.
+Identity is the essential block of any digital ecosystem needs, let it be application, data analysis and contextual content delivery through APIs.

 The key differences between Grass and any traditional identity system are: